koen-47/COLUMBUS/README.md

 This repository presents a benchmark of rebus puzzles designed to challenge the lateral thinking skills of visual question answering (VQA) models.

 Currently, we are at the third version of the benchmark.
-The images of the puzzles can be found the benchmark can be found [here](https://github.com/Koen-Kraaijveld/rebus-puzzles/tree/main/results/benchmark/final_v3).
+The images of the puzzles can be found [here](https://github.com/Koen-Kraaijveld/rebus-puzzles/tree/main/results/benchmark/final_v3).
 The correct answers and distractors can be found [here](https://github.com/Koen-Kraaijveld/rebus-puzzles/blob/main/benchmark_v3.json).

 ## Installation